supdrewin/freebsd-patch/README.md

 $ reboot
 ```

-The `N` should be the threads you prefered to build the kernel,
+The `N` of `-j` should be the threads you prefered to build the kernel,
 and then install and reboot to your new kernel.

 Also see official handbook for details of wireless.